arpan9236/Machine_Learning_using_Python/README.md

-Here, I have built and trained various Machine Learning (ML) models which I have learnt from Udemy ML course (Machine Learning A-Z: AI, Python & R + ChatGPT Prize [2024]).
+Here, I have built and trained various Machine Learning (ML) models which I have learnt from Udemy ML course (Course name: Machine Learning A-Z: AI, Python & R + ChatGPT Prize [2024] Instructors: Kirill Eremenko and Hadelin de Ponteves).
 I have written codes on

 (1) Data Preprocessing, and used